CartoDB/cartodb/CONTRIBUTING.md

 ## Submitting contributions

-Before open a pull request (or submitting a contribution) you will need to sign a Contributor License Agreement (CLA) before making a submission, [learn more here](https://cartodb.com/contributing).
+Before opening a pull request (or submitting a contribution) you will need to sign a Contributor License Agreement (CLA) before making a submission, [learn more here](https://cartodb.com/contributing).

 After that, there are several rules you should follow when a new pull request is created: